 Teaching Project

-There are two ways to complete Teaching Project:
+There are 2 ways to complete Teaching Project:

-- open to UQ staff not enrolled in the GCUTP.
-See below for details and application instructions.
+- As standalone professional development.
+Open to UQ staff not enrolled in the GCUTP.
+Refer to this page for details and application instructions.

 Course overview

-This course gives you the opportunity to network and collaborate with others while testing and leading innovation through the development of a scholarly educational project.
+This course gives you the opportunity to network and collaborate with peers while testing and leading innovation through the development of a scholarly educational project.
 You will investigate an aspect of teaching and learning of mutual interest to you and your School or department.
-Supported by workshops, mentors and networks, you will develop a complete and viable proposal in an area of relevance to teaching and learning in your context.
-This course enables you to engage with innovation, educational reform and scholarship in order to develop your teaching expertise through scholarship and inquiry.
+Supported by workshops, mentors and networks, you will develop a complete and viable proposal in an area relevant to teaching and learning in your context.
+This course enables you to engage with innovation, educational reform and scholarship to develop your teaching expertise through scholarship and inquiry.

-For information on learning outcomes, assessment, learning resources, and learning activities please refer to the Teaching Project (EDHE6004) listing in UQ’s Program and Courses catalogue.
+For information on learning outcomes, assessment, learning resources, and learning activities please refer to the Programs and Courses website (EDHE6004).

 Course offerings